abhijitrakas/abhijitrakas.dev/src/markdown-pages/hello-world.md

 <p>This is my blog and I will try to share new things whatever I will learn. 🤞</p>

 <p>Nowadays during this lockdown period, I am mostly learning JavaScript.
-So you can expect more blog posts related to JS.</p>
+So you can expect blog posts related to JS.</p>

 <p>That's it for now.
 Thank you for your attention. 🙏</p>